one800hotline/Project0430/Web scraping and Google API/readme.txt

-For script to function, one need a Goole Directoins API key.
+For geocoding script to function, one needs a Goole Directions API key which can be obtained through an account at Google Cloud Platform (GCP).